AstaJoks/Ri-cine-photo/README.md

 - __The landing page image__

   - The landing includes a photograph with text overlay to allow the user to see exactly what this site would be applicable to.
-  - This section introduces the user to RI Cine|photo with an eye catching moon animation to grab their attention.
+  - This section introduces the user to RI Cine|Photo with an eye catching moon animation to grab their attention.

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674262831/landing_page_image_qytqzb.webp" width="800px" height="auto"  alt="Nav_bar"></p>

 - __Photos with the quotes section__

-  - Photos are used to catch the user's eye and make him/her to see more of the photographers work.
+  - Photos are used to catch the user's eye and make him/her to see more of the photographer's work.
   - Quotes will help the user to look at the art of photography in the whole new "light".

 <p><img src="https://res.cloudinary.com/dcydt01ed/image/upload/v1674263206/photos_quotes_qzjniy.webp" width="800px" height="auto"  alt="Nav_bar"></p>